SKnoedler/Portfolio/README.md

 # Data Science Portfolio
-This is and overview of my Data Science knowledge as well as relevant projects which I completed for academic, self-learning, and hobby purposes.
+This is an overview of my Data Science knowledge as well as relevant projects which I completed for academic, self-learning, and hobby purposes.

 If you like what you see here and you want to have a chat with me about my portfolio, work opportunities, or collaboration, write me an [email](mailto:st.knoedler@gmail.com).